lluis90badia/lab_readme/README.md

 ## Conclusions

-As we said before in the explanation, all the steps that has been performed are key to make our data ready for the next steps.
+As we said before in the explanation, all the steps that has been performed are key to make our data ready for the next steps (data visualisaton, Tableau, SQL, etc).